 Creation of an Auction Proceeds Program Assessment Panel

-An Auction Proceeds Program Assessment Panel (APPAP) will be chartered by the ICANN Board Organizational Effectiveness Committee (OEC) to allow for an assessment of the entire Auction Proceeds program.
+An Auction Proceeds Program Assessment Panel (APPAP) will be chartered by the ICANN Board, through a committee if appropriate, to allow for an assessment of the entire Auction Proceeds program.
 Such review may include all aspects of the program’s operation as well as the program goals and project criteria.
 Such an assessment can be done by experienced ICANN community members, by an expert group that is hired to do the work, or preferably a combination of the two working as a team.
 Any recommendations developed by the APPAP will be provided to the full ICANN community via a publicly available report, to the ICANN Board and ICANN org, for further consideration, including community consultation.

 The first evaluation will be initiated after 3 years of operation and thereafter in every third year.
-Outside of this cycle, the APPRAP may recommend that a APPAP be initiated, or a APPAP may be initiated at the discretion of the OEC.
+Outside of this cycle, the APPRAP may recommend that a APPAP be initiated, or a APPAP may be initiated at the discretion of the ICANN Board.

 As part of its overall review, the APPAP will also review whether and how the APPRP should be continued.